Ant-C-tech/kottans-frontend/README.md

 ## Offline Web Applications <span id="task11"></span>

-- One thing that was new to me: I very liked this course.
+- *One thing that was new to me*: I very liked this course.
 I have never heard before about "offline-first" conception.
 Even though I failed to got opportunity to worked with education  application "Wittr" because of the version conflict my NPM and application's Gulp I could got the structural knowledges about implementation "offline-first" conception with any application I need.
-- One thing that surprised me: I used to work with Local Storage with my previous educational projects (like "Personal Scheduling Service" for example) but now I know about IDB, its methods and possibilities, and I think it opens new   ways to implement much scale projects in my future actions.
+- *One thing that surprised me*: I used to work with Local Storage with my previous educational projects (like "Personal Scheduling Service" for example) but now I know about IDB, its methods and possibilities, and I think it opens new   ways to implement much scale projects in my future actions.
-- One thing I intend to use in the future: I hope I will have chance to study this material more deeply, have a lot of practice with it and then I think I would use it in my projects constantly.
+- *One thing I intend to use in the future*: I hope I will have chance to study this material more deeply, have a lot of practice with it and then I think I would use it in my projects constantly.

 <details><summary>My results</summary>
 <p>